 You can read more here:

-There are two ways of creating man-made diamonds, the first of which was developed in the 1950s to make industrial diamonds for cutting.
+There are two ways of creating lab grown diamonds, the first of which was developed in the 1950s to make industrial diamonds for cutting.
 This is HPHT, High Pressure, High Temperature, recreating the conditions under which diamonds are formed in the Earth, and requiring enormous amounts of energy.

 The more modern method is CVD, Chemical Vapour Deposition, where a seed crystal, usually a diamond fragment, is placed in a methane-rich chamber and subjected to microwaves or plasma rays.
 This causes the methane to break down into carbon, which condenses on the seed crystal, and water, which is the only by-product of the process.
 Creating a 1 carat stone can take several weeks, by either method, although methodology is improving all the time, and manufacturing speeds are coming down, which is good news, as the CVD process is also quite energy-intensive and some question how can they be that more ethical because of the energy required to create them?

-Lab-grown diamonds are generally sold through the same channels as mined diamonds, and priced according to the mined-diamond pricing strategy, which is not as ethical as one would hope, they are sold at a reduced cost based on this artificial fixed diamond pricing method.
+Lab-grown diamonds are generally priced according to the mined-diamond pricing strategy, which is not as ethical as one would hope; but they are sold at a reduced cost based on the fixed diamond pricing method.
 They are usually marked, laser etched or similar, in order to distinguish them from their mined counterparts.

 In both cases, the diamonds are then cut and polished as a mined diamond would be, but without the ethical and environmental questions being raised.